YadaAI/bella/README.md

 ## AI Native Development Path: From Code to Mind

 We chose not a traditional functional iteration path for Nami, but a thorough "AI native" evolution path.
 Here, AI is not a tool, but a blueprint for building Nami's mind.
-Our core principle is "AI is the architect" : what we build is not a program integrated with AI functions, but a living organism driven by AI .
+Our core principle is "AI is the architect" : what we build is not a program integrated with AI functions, but a living organism driven by AI.

 ---

 ### **Stage 1: The Sentient Core - Gives her the ability to understand the world**